 Inspect plants for aphids, caterpillars and lily beetle larva.
 Hand removal of the early stages of an infestation can provide good control.
 The larvae of lady birds, lacewings and hoverflies all eat aphids, so it is worth being able to identify which larvae are beneficial.

-Look out for adult vine weevil, especially after dark, and pick them off to avoid them laying their eggs in your containers (adults are all female).
-The eggs hatch into root-feasting grubs that destroy your container plants.
+Look out for scarlet lily beetles – they are easy to spot and remove from your lily plants.
+Also, watch out for adult vine weevil, especially after dark; pick them off to avoid them laying their eggs in your containers (adults are all female).
+The eggs hatch into root-feasting grubs that devastate your container plants.

 Let You Grass Grow Longer

 Mowing less often or leaving some areas uncut has been shown to provide wildflower pollen and nectar for bees and butterflies, as well as cover and forage for a range of invertebrates.
 Take it easy this month and give nature a helping hand!
 Happy gardening